Robert E. Lee statue removed in Charlottesville

 CHARLOTTESVILLE, Va.
 (AP) — A statue of Confederate Gen. Robert E. Lee was hoisted away from its place of prominence in Charlottesville on Saturday and carted off to storage, years after its threatened removal became a rallying point for white supremacists and inspired their violent 2017 rally that left a woman dead and dozens injured.

-Work to remove the statue of Gen. Robert E. Lee began early Saturday morning.
-Crews have also removed a statue of Gen. Thomas “Stonewall” Jackson.
+Work to remove the Lee statue began early Saturday morning.
+Crews later removed a statue of Gen. Thomas “Stonewall” Jackson.

-Spectators by the dozens lined the blocks surrounding the park, and a cheer went up as the Lee statue lifted off the pedestal.
+Scores of spectators lined the blocks surrounding the park where the Lee statue had stood since the 1920s, and a cheer went up as it was lifted off the pedestal.
 There was a visible police presence, with streets blocked off to vehicular traffic by fencing and heavy trucks.

 Charlottesville Mayor Nikuyah Walker gave a speech in front of reporters and observers as the crane neared the monument.